 Added to the detailed complexity comes social complexity: we have to deal with many people from different departments and companies with different work ethics, from different countries with different cultures.
 Often there is a language barrier, which makes it even harder to formulate goals, requirements and actions in a precise, unambiguous way.

 Unfortunately, it is not uncommon that we have to deal with people over large periods of time (sometimes even many years) on a regular basis via e-mail, web meetings and phone calls, yet you never actually get to physically meet them.

-In such settings, it takes a large amount of effort to make sure that everyone is in the same page.
+In such settings, it takes a large amount of effort to make sure that everyone is on the same page.

-Business prototyping offers tools and techniques to deal with these challenges – it is a very participative approach that ensures you involve those people who are relevant to a particular issue on a continuous basis, tapping in to their collective brain and reaching shared understanding.
+Business prototyping offers tools and techniques to deal with these challenges – it is a very participative approach that ensures you involve those people who are relevant to a particular issue on a continuous basis, tapping into their collective brain and reaching a shared understanding.

 To make things even harder, we need to deal with dynamic complexity.
 In a business transformation setting, dynamic complexity arises for two reasons: